Investor Experiences and Financial Market Dynamics: Empirical Implications

+Dividends in our model are best interpreted as the performance of the risky asset at medium frequencies.
+Therefore, we use the \citeN{christiano2003band} band-pass filter and remove stochastic cycles at frequencies lower than 2 years and higher than 8 years,\footnote{These are the default frequencies for the CF-filter.
+We also remove a linear trend of the series before applying the filter and, in addition, work with the natural logarithm of earnings and GDP to remove non-linearities in these series.
+In unreported analyses, we also use the natural logarithm of dividends and obtain very similar results.} for all non-stationary series (dividend, earnings, and GDP).

+In order to construct the experienced returns, dividends, earnings, and GDP of different generations over the course of their lives, we apply the formula from equation (\ref{eq:EBL-w}).
+We calculate generation-specific weighted averages, employing both linearly declining weights ($\lambda=1$), and a steeper weighting function ($\lambda = 3$), corresponding to the range of empirical estimates in \citeN{Malmendier_Nagel2008}.

-To test the first prediction, we relate the differences in lifetime experiences between older versus younger cohorts to the differences in their stock market investment.
-Our source of household-level microdata is the Survey of Consumer Finances (SCF), which provides repeated cross-section observations on asset holdings and various household background characteristics.
-Our variable construction follows \citeN{Malmendier_Nagel2008}.
+\textbf{Stock market participation.} We test the first prediction relating the differences in lifetime experiences between older and younger cohorts (i.\,e., those above 60 and those below 40 years of age) to the differences in their stock-market investment.
+Our source of household-level micro data is the cross-sectional data on asset holdings and various household background characteristics in the Survey of Consumer Finances (SCF).
 We use all waves of the modern, triannual SCF, available from the Board of Governors of the Federal Reserve System since 1983.
-In addition, we employ some waves of the precursor survey, available from the Inter-university Consortium for Political and Social Research at the University of Michigan.
-The precursor survey starts in 1947, but includes age (rather than 5- or 10-year brackets) only since 1960.
-We use all survey waves that also offer stock-market participation information, i.e., the 1960, 1962, 1963, 1964, 1967, 1968, 1969, 1970, 1971, and 1977 surveys.
+We follow the variable construction of \citeN{Malmendier_Nagel2008} and extend their analysis to the most recently released data.
+In addition, we employ some waves of the precursor survey, available from the Inter-university Consortium for Political and Social Research at the University of Michigan since 1947.
+We use all survey waves that include age and stock-market participation.\footnote{Those are 1960, 1962, 1963, 1964, 1967, 1968, 1969, 1970, 1971, and 1977.}